 - Separating from regular active duty service and have agreed to become a member of the selected reserve of a reserve component.
 You must become a selected reservist the day immediately following your release from regular active duty service.

-TAMP eligibility can be viewed by going to MilConnect.
+TAMP eligibility can be viewed at MilConnect.
 You should also check with your service personnel department for information or assistance with TAMP eligibility.

-The 180-day TAMP period begins when you seperate.
+The 180-day TAMP period begins when you separate.
 During the TAMP period, sponsors and family members are eligible to use one of the following health plan options in addition to going to military hospitals and clinics:

 - TRICARE Prime